Hansade2005/voidide/HOW_TO_CONTRIBUTE.md

 ## Packaging

 We don't usually recommend packaging.
 Instead, you should probably just build.
-If you're sure you want to package Void into an executable app, make sure you've built first, then run one of the following commands.
-This will create a folder named `VSCode-darwin-arm64` or similar outside of the void/ repo (see below).
+If you're sure you want to package Trio into an executable app, make sure you've built first, then run one of the following commands.
+This will create a folder named `VSCode-darwin-arm64` or similar outside of the trio/ repo (see below).
 Be patient - packaging can take ~25 minutes.

 ### Mac